This post may contain affiliate links. Please read my Privacy Policy.

 Ingredients

-Liquid- ½ cup - The liquid helps to facilitate the blending.
-I like to use non-dairy milk, apple juice, or orange juice.
-There are several other options.
-See additions and substitutions below.
+Liquid- 1/2 cup – The liquid helps to facilitate the blending.
+I like to use non-dairy milk.
+Alternatives include apple juice, orange juice, or even water.

 Instructions